tr1ckste/test-task/README.md

 ## How to start the program

-Go to `chrome://flags/#allow-insecure-localhost` in chrome and turn `Allow invalid certificates for resources loaded from localhost.` to `Enabled`.
+Go to `chrome://flags/#allow-insecure-localhost` in chrome and turn `Allow invalid certificates for resources loaded from localhost` to `Enabled`.

 ```
 git submodule init